Familial hypercholesterolemia: Heterozygous FH

+Although monoclonal antibodies against PCSK9 are highly effective for patients with FH, the parenteral administration makes it less acceptable to the patient.
+There are many oral PCSK9 studies in the clinical trials (phase 2 and phase 3) and will be soon adopted as the treatment of hypercholesterolemia.

 Homozygous FH

-Homozygous FH is harder to treat.
-The LDL (Low Density Lipoprotein) receptors are minimally functional, if at all.
+Homozygous familial hypercholesterolemia (HoFH) is harder to treat.
+The LDL (Low-Density Lipoprotein) receptors are minimally functional, if at all.
 Only high doses of statins, often in combination with other medications, are modestly effective in improving lipid levels.
+Probucol, which enhances LDL removal independently of the LDL receptor, is currently used in Japan too, though clinical trials on this indication are old (1988).
 If medical therapy is not successful at reducing cholesterol levels, LDL apheresis may be used; this filters LDL from the bloodstream in a process reminiscent of dialysis.
 Very severe cases may be considered for a liver transplant; this provides a liver with normally functional LDL receptors, and leads to rapid improvement of the cholesterol levels, but at the risk of complications from any solid organ transplant (such as rejection, infections, or side-effects of the medication required to suppress rejection).
 Other surgical techniques include partial ileal bypass surgery, in which part of the small bowel is bypassed to decrease the absorption of nutrients and hence cholesterol, and portacaval shunt surgery, in which the portal vein is connected to the vena cava to allow blood with nutrients from the intestine to bypass the liver.

 Lomitapide, an inhibitor of the microsomal triglyceride transfer protein, was approved by the US FDA in December 2012 as an orphan drug for the treatment of homozygous familial hypercholesterolemia.
 In January 2013, The US FDA also approved mipomersen, which inhibits the action of the gene apolipoprotein B, for the treatment of homozygous familial hypercholesterolemia.
 Gene therapy is a possible future alternative.

 Evinacumab, a monoclonal antibody inhibiting angiopoietin-like protein 3, was approved in 2021 for adjunct therapy.

 Children

 Given that FH is present from birth and atherosclerotic changes may begin early in life, it is sometimes necessary to treat adolescents or even teenagers with agents that were originally developed for adults.
-Due to safety concerns, many physicians prefer to use bile acid sequestrants and fenofibrate as these are licensed in children.
+Due to safety concerns, many physicians prefer to use bile acid sequestrants and fenofibrate as these are licensed for children.
 Nevertheless, statins seem safe and effective, and in older children may be used as in adults.

-An expert panel in 2006 advised on early combination therapy with LDL apheresis, statins, and cholesterol absorption inhibitors in children with homozygous FH at the highest risk.
+An expert panel in 2006 advised early combination therapy with LDL apheresis, statins, and cholesterol absorption inhibitors in children with homozygous FH at the highest risk.